Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Communication.md

 From early March we decided to use social media to gain advice and knowledge on our project idea as well as use it as a platform to network with a range of iGEM teams globally.
-We had from June – August virtual meetups to discuss our project development and ideas with teams such as iGEM KCL , iGEM Mingdao  , iGEM Stonybrook to name a few.
+We had from June – August virtual meetups to discuss our project development and ideas with teams such as iGEM KCL, iGEM Mingdao, iGEM Stonybrook to name a few.

+{{< centeredImage
+        src="/assets/content/communication/socialMediaStory.png"
+        alt="A social media story for outreach on Instagram" caption="A social media story for outreach on Instagram" >}}

 We gained useful insights into how to improve our wiki as well which direction to go in when working on human practices and the type of individuals we should contact which we acted on.
 Furthermore, through our social media pages we were able to be involved in many collaborative projects such as